 The read and write speeds of the storage combo is quite incredible, and perfect for running games and intensive applications.

 The angled design contributes to how the cooling system works on this desktop, compared to others.
-The design helps hot air escape easier, instead of circulating within or next to the casing.
+The model helps hot air escape more naturally, instead of circulating within or next to the casing.

 The rig can handle most games even at 4K, but if you run the games that have just released in late 2016, then you might face a drop in frame rates when running at ultra-high graphics settings.
 A great piece nonetheless, a great brand offering stability and fast performance.